 Different legal requirements must be observed for the assessment of traffic noise: Therefore, noise pollution must be forecast and assessed as a first step, e.g., during the construction or substantial modification of roads and railways, as well as facilities for air traffic.
-To this end, Müller-BBM carried out extensive simulations using three-dimensional calculation models.
+To this end, Müller-BBM carries out extensive simulations using three-dimensional calculation models.
 This also applies for similar issues in urban development or noise abatement planning.
-The metrological recording of noises in existing transportation facilities can also be carried out by us.
+If needed, we also perform metrological recordings of noise in existing transportation facilities.

-Depending on traffic noise, it may be necessary to ensure acoustic compatibility using the appropriate protection measures .
-We develop optimal solutions for individual cases in close collaboration with the client and others individuals involved in planning when it comes to urban development planning and strategies for large-scale noise action planning.
-The interdisciplinary collaboration with Muller-BBM colleagues from other disciplines (e.g., shock and vibration protection, air pollution or light pollution) makes it possible to have simultaneous consideration of different protection goals.
+Depending on traffic noise, it may be necessary to ensure acoustic compatibility using the appropriate protection measures.
+When it comes to urban development planning and strategies for large-scale noise action planning, we develop optimal solutions adapted to the individual cases in close collaboration with the client and other parties involved.
+The interdisciplinary collaboration with Muller-BBM colleagues from other disciplines (e.g., shock and vibration protection, air pollution protection or light pollution protection) makes it possible to have simultaneous consideration of different protection goals.